 Last but not least, FAQ pages can also improve website navigation using links that enable your visitors to check out other pages that are relevant to their search.

 Many customers find it annoying to provide their personal information when they visit a new website.
 Asking them to create an account on your website may lead to cart abandonment for no reason.

 It’s also crucial to keep the number of forms on your website limited.
-The last thing your customers would want to do is spending hours and hours filling detailed forms.
+The last thing your customers would want to do is spend hours and hours filling out detailed forms.